 - Get a recipient’s details wrong.
 If you go the extra mile to personalize a reward, make sure you get it right.
 Even worse than sending out a generic reward is addressing it to “Jake” when the recipient’s name is “John.”

 Guidelines are a good idea because they give you guardrails when building or modifying your incentives or rewards program.
-To learn more about how Virtual Incentives can launch your program into the future check out our solutions page.
+To learn more about how Virtual Incentives can launch your program into the future check out our different types of solutions.